-Basis of Accounting

-The financial statements have been prepared using Canadian accounting standards for not-for-profit organizations.

-Use of Estimates

-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-The principal estimates used in the preparation of these financial statements are the estimation of accrued liabilities, the determination of the estimated useful life of capital assets and the valuation of capital assets.
-Actual results could differ from management's best estimates as additional information becomes available in the future.
+- Basis of Accounting The financial statements have been prepared using Canadian accounting standards for not-for-profit organizations. - Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The principal estimates used in the preparation of these financial statements are the estimated useful life of capital assets and the valuation of capital assets.
+Actual results could differ from management's best estimates as additional information becomes available in the future. - Fund Accounting The Association follows the restricted fund method of accounting for contributions.

-Fund Accounting

-The Association follows the restricted fund method of accounting for contributions.